-- the vast majority of Banca Generali's operations which are carried out through networks of Financial Advisors and Relationship Managers are concentrated in specific sectors such as private banking and asset management.
-As a result of its strategic positioning, Banca Generali has to face not only traditional competitors (mainly network banks) but also major international competitors (primarily foreign private banks) that, thanks to a well-consolidated presence in Italy, have earned significant shares of the Italian market, as well as major Italian banks with international ambitions.
-In this competitive context and in light of the brilliant results obtained in the private banking sector, which is expected to continue to grow at the same rapid pace observed in the past, it is clearly in Banca Generali's interest to offer remuneration packages that enable the bank to retain key resources who are primarily responsible for the significant growth achieved so far by the bank, and also to attract new managerial talent in a niche labour market featuring a shortage of the specialist skills required to effectively meet current and future challenges; - the current remuneration package (for Top Managers, as well as for all other bank personnel) focuses on sustainability, with the priorities of pursuing sustainable growth over time and enhancing the potential of the Group's personnel by rewarding individual contributions to the organisation's success, also through appropriate remuneration, whilst discouraging conduct leading to excessive risk-taking.
-Therefore, the remuneration policies are aimed at adequately rewarding sustainable performance and are also based on the following principles: - (i) internal fairness, as remuneration must be commensurate with the role covered, the level of responsibilities assigned, and the competence and skills demonstrated, also ensuring gender-neutral conditions; - (ii) competitiveness, as the remuneration level must be in line with those of the reference markets; to this end, trends in remuneration levels prevailing in the industry of reference are constantly monitored through general and industry-specific surveys of remuneration practices; - moreover, approval of the motion would have the following effects: - (i) for members of the Top Management: it would not impact the applicable remuneration packages, which, in relation inter alia to the granting of Long Term Incentive Plans, entry plans/agreements, and/or stability pacts, may lead to amounts that exceed the threshold of 1:1 of the variable to fixed components of remuneration, reaching values that in some cases may be closer to the 2:1 threshold.
-However, it must be pointed out that a very significant portion of overall variable remuneration is primarily linked to company's medium-to-long term targets under the Long Term Incentive Plan, whereas the variable component of the short-term remuneration is linked to the economic and financial performance as indicated in the budget for the year of reference, through the application of the Balanced Scorecard mechanism, and is paid in cash and in shares;
+- the vast majority of Banca Generali's operations which are carried out through networks of Financial Advisors and Relationship Managers - is concentrated in specific sectors such as private banking and asset management.
+As a result of its strategic positioning, Banca Generali is called upon to face not only traditional competitors (mainly network banks) but also major international competitors (primarily foreign private banks) that, thanks to a well-consolidated presence in Italy, have earned significant shares of the Italian market, as well as major Italian banks with international ambitions.
+In this competitive context and in light of the brilliant results obtained in the private banking sector and the growth trend, which is expected to continue to grow at the same rapid pace observed in the past, it is clearly in Banca Generali's interest to offer remuneration packages that enable the bank to retain key resources who are primarily responsible for the significant growth achieved so far by the bank, and also to attract new managerial talent in a niche labour market featuring a shortage of the specialist skills required to effectively meet current and future challenges; - the current remuneration package (for Top Managers, as well as for all other bank personnel) focuses on sustainability, especially through policies prioritising growth that is sustainable over time, and enhancing the potential of the Group's personnel by rewarding individual contributions to the organisation's success, also through appropriate remuneration, whilst discouraging conduct leading to excess risk-taking.
+Therefore, the remuneration policies are aimed at adequately rewarding sustainable performance and are also based on the following principles: - internal fairness, as remuneration must be commensurate with the role filled, taking due account of the burden of responsibility, and the competence and skills with which related duties are discharged, also ensuring gender-neutral conditions; - competitiveness, as the assigned remuneration must be in line with remuneration levels prevailing on reference markets; towards this end, trends in remuneration levels prevailing in the industry of reference are monitored constantly through general and industry-specific surveys of remuneration practices; - moreover, approval of the motion would have the following effects: - for members of the Top Management: it would not impact the applicable remuneration packages, which, in relation inter alia to the granting of Long Term Incentive Plans, entry plans/agreements, and/or stability pacts, may lead to amounts that exceed the threshold of 1:1 of the variable to fixed components of remuneration, reaching values that in some cases may be closer to the 2:1 threshold.
+However, it must be pointed out that a very significant portion of overall variable remuneration is primarily linked to company's medium-to-long term targets under the Long Term Incentive Plan, whereas the variable component of the short-term remuneration is linked to economic and financial performance as indicated in the budget for the year of reference, through the application of the Balanced Scorecard mechanism, and is paid in cash and in shares;